agccie/connection/README.md

 Python SSH/Telnet connection script for automating CLI

 # Description
 There are several libraries available within python that can be used to connect and manage devices.
 The pexpect module is an exceptionally useful module because it allows you to utilize must programs already available on the system where the script is executed.
 For example, you can use pexpect to spawn a telnet, ssh, or ftp session without relying on custom python libraries for telnet/ssh/ftp.
-This module abstracts some of the complexities of working with expect so users can programmatically do quick CLI functions
+This module abstracts some of the complexities of working with expect so users can programmatically do quick CLI functions.

 # Installation

 * Python 2.7.9+

-As with any python project, it is strongly recommended to install within an virtual environment
+As with any python project, it is __strongly recommended__ to install within a virtual environment

             git clone https://github.com/agccie/connection.git
             pip install -r requirements.txt